 The Indian construction industry is growing rapidly but there is a need for a robust construction project management system to oversee and regulate the construction processes in a much more sorted and organized manner.
-Powerplay is India’s first construction project management application where you can keep track of all your construction sites’ proceedings and post updates related to them.
+Powerplay is India’s first construction project management software where you can keep track of all your construction sites’ proceedings and post updates related to them.
 Create all types of construction reports from inventory management to DPRs, in no time, and to top it all, the in-app chat feature and update feed lets you in on recent developments in real-time.

 Be Smart and Fast with Powerplay.